colehahn/colehahn-iris-keymap/README.md

 - dynamic macros? have leds indicate when recording, etc
 - add screenshot of layers to README?

-### NOTE:

-I'll need to free up some space in my hex files before I can add much more.
-I think I can go in and disable some lighting animations or something and that will help a lot. just google how to make more space.

 ## How to flash to board:

 - edit keymap